SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 When defining layout, 2 parts must be combined to play together: *parent* and *children* elements.

-* Parent define which layout strategy to apply to their children
+- Parent define which layout strategy to apply to their children
-* children specify which constraints they will follow, which could impact their position and their size.
+- children specify which constraints they will follow, which could impact their position and their size.

-Layout are defined by their *type* and they *constraints*.
-Type are usually defined by at the parent level with **layout** method, while you can specify contraints to your child element using the **constraintsDo:** message, which support a set of attributes which define the visual properties of the layout.
+Layouts are defined by their *type* and they *constraints*.
+Type are usually defined by at the parent level with **layout** method, while you can specify contraints to your child element using the **constraintsDo:** message, which supports a set of attributes which define the visual properties of the layout.
 A small set of constraints, like padding, margin or minimal and maximum dimensions, are common among all the layouts.
 Constraints allows you to clearly defined the size and the position of your element withing its parent.